 Le Cheile Art Expo

-La Cheile means 'together' in Irish and our exhibition aims to bring local artists from a range of media (visual, music, performance) into one space for one night to exhibit and perform their work alongside our gap year students.
-The event in designed to be as inclusive, integrative and diverse as possible and to bring the local arts community together for a night of fun.
+Le Cheile means 'together' in Irish and our exhibition aims to bring local artists from a range of media (visual, music, performance) into one space for one night to exhibit and perform their work alongside our gap year students.